jackdignamit/Meerkat-Sherlock-Walkthrough/README.md

 The attacker sends a **crafted request to Bonita's API** with the command `cmd=cat%20/etc/passwd` to test for command execution on the target server of **forela.co.uk** on port **8080**.

-On Wireshark, we can view more GET request details to see what other commands were used by navigating to Statistics > HTTP > Requests.
+On Wireshark, we can view more GET request details to see what other commands were used by navigating to `Statistics > HTTP > Requests`.

 <img width="824" height="778" alt="1_3bWnl8lvcCYBiDs2HsnKyA" src="https://github.com/user-attachments/assets/3fa47da1-59a9-4700-a9f8-d109fc98af35" />